Price-to-Book in Sweden: The Best Sharpe Ratio of 18 Exchanges

 The Asymmetry

-The combination of 124.19% up capture and 51.56% down capture is what makes this result unusual.
+The combination of 153.64% up capture and 46.79% down capture is what makes this result unusual.
 Most strategies face a tradeoff: either you capture more of the upside (higher beta, more volatility) or you protect on the downside (lower beta, less upside).
 This screen does both simultaneously over the full period.

 Why?
-P/B screens in Sweden select heavily toward Financials and Industrials at cheap prices relative to their book value.
+P/B screens in Sweden select heavily toward financials and industrials at cheap prices relative to their book value.
 In a recovering or growing economy, those businesses compound equity well.
 In a crisis, they fall hard initially, but the sector composition (banks, insurers, manufacturers) recovers faster than sentiment-driven growth stocks.

 The 2000-2001 cash periods helped too.
 No qualifying stocks in the early years meant the portfolio sat in cash while global markets fell.